2007 | Certified LEED Silver | United States Green Building Council (USGBC)

-In the early 2000s, new development along South Flores Street attracted attention in the real estate market, and the area was dubbed “SoFlo.”
-In the mid-aughts, Alamo Architects and OCO (now LPA) combined resources to reclaim a derelict industrial site in the district.
-Transforming abandoned factory buildings into a workplace campus for the two firms became a process of discovery, resourcefulness, and collaboration.
-More than the sum of their parts, the renewed architecture and landscape design combined to create a unique sense of place; an urban oasis.
+In the early 2000s, post-industrial development along South Flores Street began to coalesce, and locals dubbed the area “SoFlo.”
+In the mid-aughts, Alamo Architects and OCO (now LPA) transformed a set of factory buildings into a shared workplace campus through a process of discovery, resourcefulness, and collaboration.
+More than the sum of their parts, the renewed buildings and landscape design created an urban oasis.

-Adaptive reuse is, at its core, a celebration of continuity: bringing new life into existing structures by transforming what is already there.
-In developing the SoFlo campus, the two owner-architect firms were highly motivated to exploit the cost-saving aspects of adaptive reuse, yet also energized by the creative possibilities.
-After securing the property’s historic designation, the design team arrived at an edgy aesthetic that honored the site’s industrial heritage.
+Adaptive reuse is, at its core, a celebration of continuity: bringing new life into existing structures by honoring and transforming what is already there.
+In developing the SoFlo Office Campus, the two owner-architect firms were highly motivated to exploit the cost-saving aspects of adaptive reuse yet also energized by the creative possibilities.
 Paring the structures down to their bones yielded open, flexible spaces; adding back harvested materials preserved a sense of local history.
 The process gave us our own memories and story to tell, now nearly 20 years from completion.

 Finding our Footing in an Emerging Redevelopment Zone